microsoft/fluentui-blazor/README.md

 ## Getting Started

-To get started using the Fluent UI Web Components for Blazor, you will first need to install [the official Nuget package for Fluent UI](https://www.nuget.org/packages/Microsoft.Fast.Components.FluentUI/) in the project you would like to use the library and components.
+To get started using the Fluent UI Blazor components for Blazor, you will first need to install [the official Nuget package for Fluent UI](https://www.nuget.org/packages/Microsoft.Fast.Components.FluentUI/) in the project you would like to use the library and components.
 You can use the following command:

 ```shell
 dotnet add package Microsoft.Fast.Components.FluentUI